A-amon/SplineWrapper/README.md

 ### Available functions
 - Create curved lines (No more straight lines with sharp corners! 😉)
-- Add arrow to end of lines (Hopefully, this is helpful! 🥳)
+- Add arrow to start/center/end of lines (Hopefully, this is helpful! 🥳)

 Here is a screenshot of the output after using both functions provided:
 ![image](https://github.com/A-amon/SplineWrapper/blob/main/map1.PNG)